Benefits of Common Data Service

 You can import Common Data Service data from other data sources using Power Query to transform the data.
 You can export data from Common Data Service including the ability to export to both Azure SQL and Azure Data Lakes for further processing.

 You can publish business events from Common Data Service allowing near real-time integration with other systems.
 Business triggers for Power Automate also allow orchestrations of automations across Common Data Service and other systems and services using the public connectors or custom connectors.

 You store data within Common Data Service in a set of entities.
 By defining a set of over 200 standard business entities, the Common Data Model makes it easier for both you and third parties to build apps.
 You can tailor the model to your specific business needs by extending with custom entities and fields.

 An entity is a set of records used to store data, like how a table stores data within a database.
 Common Data Service includes a base set of standard entities that cover typical scenarios.
 You can also create custom entities specific to your organization and populate them with data using Power Query.
 Developers can use Power Apps to build rich applications using this data.

 The standard entity design in a Common Data Service database is based upon an open data model standard called Common Data Model.

-The open data initiative is a jointly-developed vision by Microsoft, Adobe, and SAP.
-This initiative resulted in the Microsoft Common Data Model that is already supported in Common Data Service, Dynamics 365, Power Apps, Power BI, and upcoming Azure data services, directly accruing value towards the Open Data Initiative.
+The open data initiative is a jointly developed vision by Microsoft, Adobe, and SAP.
+The initiative resulted in the Microsoft Common Data Model that is supported in Common Data Service, Dynamics 365, Power Apps, Power BI, and upcoming Azure data services, directly accruing value towards the Open Data Initiative.

 This collection of predefined entities, attributes, semantic metadata, and relationships form the basis of the Common Data Model.

-Now let's turn out attention to reporting in Dynamics 365.
+Now let's turn our attention to reporting in Dynamics 365.